tarun1475/Bitcoin-Lightning-Nodejs/README.md

-# README #
+# Bitcoin Lightning Client

-Welcome to the implementation of gRPC API reference documentation for LNDin Nodejs , the Lightning Network Daemon..
+Welcome to the implementation of gRPC API reference documentation for LND in Nodejs , the Lightning Network Daemon.

 The examples in this repo assume that the there is a local lnd instance running and listening for gRPC connections on port 10009.
 LND_DIR will be used as a placeholder to denote the base directory of the lnd instance.
 By default, this is ~/.lnd on Linux and ~/Library/Application Support/Lnd on macOS.

-lightning Network Daemon Installation: https://dev.lightning.community/guides/installation/
+Lightning Network Daemon Installation: https://dev.lightning.community/guides/installation/

 Concepts: https://dev.lightning.community/overview/